zulip/zulip/docs/documentation/helpcenter.md

   of the article that again links to any help center documentation mentioned in the text or related to the feature.

+If your updates to the existing article will change the name of the markdown file, then see section below on [redirecting an existing article](#redirecting-an-existing-article).

 Creating robust and informative help center articles with good links will allow users to navigate the help center much more effectively.